Access to Personal Data at Swansea University

 1. What are my rights?

-The Data Protection Act 1998 gives individuals a right of access to the personal data which organizations hold about them, subject to certain exemptions (see What are the exemptions?).
+The General Data Protection Regulation and the Data Protection Act 2018 (the data protection laws) give individuals a right of access to the personal data which organisations (i.e. Data Controllers) hold about them, subject to certain exemptions (see What are the exemptions?).
 Requests for access to personal data are known as subject access requests.
-This page explains how to submit a subject access request to Swansea University, how we will handle your request, and your right to complain if you are dissatisfied.
+This page explains how to submit a subject access request to the University, how we will handle your request, and your right to complain if you are dissatisfied.

-If you submit a subject access request to Swansea University, you are entitled to be told whether we hold any data about you.
-If we do, you also have the right:
+If you submit a subject access request to the University, you are entitled to be told whether we hold any Personal Data about you.
+If we do, you also have the right to be:

-These rights apply to electronic data, and to data in "manual" (i.e. non-electronic) formats subject to certain limitations (see How has Freedom of Information affected Data Protection?).
-Further information about your rights under the Data Protection Act is available on the website of the Information Commissioner.
+These rights apply to electronic Personal Data, and to Personal Data in "manual" (i.e. non-electronic) formats subject to certain limitations (see How has Freedom of Information affected Data Protection?).
+Further information about your rights under the applicable data protection laws is available on the website of the Information Commissioner.

 2. What are the exemptions?

-The Data Protection Act includes various exemptions which specify the circumstances in which an organization can refuse to provide access to personal data.
-The most likely situations in which Swansea University could refuse a subject access request are where:
+The data protection laws include various exemptions which specify the circumstances in which a Data Controller can refuse to provide access to Personal Data.
+The most likely situations in which the University could refuse to release information in response to a subject access request are where:

-- The release of the data would jeopardise the prevention or detection of crime, or the apprehension or prosecution of offenders;
+- The release of the information would jeopardise the prevention or detection of crime, or the apprehension or prosecution of offenders;

-- You have requested access to an examination script, other than examiners' comments;
+- The request relates to access to an examination script, other than examiners' comments;

-- You have requested data contained in a confidential reference provided by Swansea University;
+- The request relates to Personal Data contained in a confidential reference provided by the University;

-- You have requested data which record Swansea University's intentions in relation to any negotiations with you, and the release of the data would prejudice the negotiations;
+- The request relates to Personal Data which record the University's intentions in relation to any negotiations with you, and the release of the Personal Data would prejudice the negotiations;

-- The data is covered by legal professional privilege;
+- The Personal Data requested is covered by legal professional privilege;

-- The data relates to management forecasting or management planning, and its release to you would prejudice Swansea University's business or activities; or
+- The Personal Data requested relates to management forecasting or management planning, and its release to you would prejudice the University's business or activities; or

-- You have requested access to data which have been retained for the purposes of historical or statistical research, the conditions set out in the Data Protection Act for processing for research purposes have been met, and the results of the research have not been published in a way which identifies individuals.
+- The request relates to access to Personal Data which have been retained for the purposes of historical or statistical research, the conditions set out in the data protection laws for processing for research purposes have been met, and the results of the research have not been published in a way which identifies individuals.

-If Swansea University withholds data from you as a result of an exemption under the Data Protection Act, we will explain why the data have been withheld and the relevant exemption, unless doing so would itself disclose information which would be subject to the exemption.
+If the University withholds Personal Data from you as a result of an exemption under the applicable data protection laws, we will explain why the Personal Data have been withheld and the relevant exemption, unless doing so would itself disclose information which would be subject to the exemption.

-We have to protect the Data Protection rights and other legal rights of other individuals when we respond to subject access requests.
+We have to protect the data protection rights and other legal rights of other individuals when we respond to subject access requests.
 Information which does not relate to you may be 'blanked out' or edited out, particularly if it relates to other individuals.
-Sometimes we may not be able to release data relating to you because doing so would also reveal information about other persons who have not consented to their data being released, and it would not be reasonable in the circumstances to release the data without their consent.
-In such cases, you will be informed that data about you have been withheld and the reasons for doing so.
+Sometimes we may not be able to release Personal Data relating to you because doing so would also reveal information about other persons who have not consented to their data being released, and it would not be reasonable in the circumstances to release the data without their consent.
+In such cases, you will be informed that Personal Data about you have been withheld and the reasons for doing so.

 3. How do I submit a request?

-When completing the Subject access request form , please be as specific as possible about the information which you want access to, as this will assist us in processing your request.
-For example, if you only want data relating to your academic record, you should indicate that.
-A general request such as "please send me all of the data which you hold about me" is likely to lead us to contact you for further information or clarification.
+When making your request please be as specific as possible about the Personal Data which you want access to, as this will assist us in processing your request.
+For example, if you only want Personal Data relating to your academic record, you should indicate that.
+A general request such as "please send me all of the Personal Data which you hold about me" is likely to lead us to contact you for further information or clarification.

-Together with the form, you must also send us a fee of £10 (payable to Swansea University), and proof of your identity.
-We will not begin processing your request until the fee and proof of ID are received.
-We require proof of ID to ensure that we are releasing data to the correct person.
+We require proof of ID to ensure that we are releasing Personal Data to the correct person.
 Please supply a photocopy (not the original) of one of the following: